Royal Cambodian Navy

 The Royal Cambodian Navy - RCN (កងទ័ពជើងទឹក; lit.
 'Naval Force') is the naval forces service branch of the Royal Cambodian Armed Forces and one of the three uniformed services of the Kingdom of Cambodia.

-It has an estimated of 2,800 active personnel and operates roughly 19 ships.
+It has an estimated 2,800 active personnel and operates roughly 19 ships.
 Commanded by Admiral Tea Vinh, it sails under the jurisdiction of the Ministry of National Defense.

 History

 The Royal Khmer Navy (French: Marine royale khmère, MRK) was originally an extension of the Khmer Royal Army (French: Armée Royale Khmère – ARK) but officially became its own separate service in 1954.

 Its role initially was only relegated to coastal and riverine patrols as well as ground support for internal security operations.

 By 1967, it had a strength of about 1400 officers and men including 200 men of the Naval Infantry Force.

 National Committee for Maritime Security (NCMS)

 The NCMS was established in December 2010, on the initiative of Prime Minister Hun Sen and with support from international security partners.

 Part of its role is focusing on fighting against terrorism, piracy, human trafficking, cross-border crimes, drug trafficking as well as on preserving natural resources and conducting emergency rescue works.

 Cambodian Navy officers stand in ranks with US Navy members.

 It is overseen by Admiral Tea Vinh and has bases in Sihanoukville, Ream and Phnom Penh, working with and for the Royal Cambodian Navy.